lmmx/mdblocks/README.md

 [B2C](https://en.wikipedia.org/wiki/B2C)).

 ## TODO

+- Test if `pybtickblock` escapes work in Python 3.6 and update dependencies

 The trickier parts left to do involve 'here documents' or file literals, i.e. strings sent over a pipe or otherwise entered as STDIN which get treated as a file